hoangduytran/blender-manual/manual/addons/import_export/mesh_atomic.rst

    For this, the material properties of the representative ball must be changed: in the outliner, switch on the visibility of the representative ball (here, *Sodium_ball*, see red arrow in figure).
 You can then select the ball and change the material properties.
-After, make unvisible the representative ball, otherwise it appears in the structure.
+After, make invisible the representative ball, otherwise it appears in the structure.

 Separate an atom